 7.2 The expeller shall be attached with a suitable prime mover preferably with an electric motor of capacity recommended by the manufacturer and auto voltage stabilizer.
 An energy meter or some form of transmission dynamometer shall be fitted.
 The power delivered to the expeller may be supplied in the following ways:

-a) Direct coupling the prime mover with the main shaft of the expeller, and
+a) Directly coupling the prime mover with the main shaft of the expeller, and

-b) Connecting the prime mover with the help of flat or V-belt land pulleys with the main shaft of the expeller.
+b) Connecting the prime mover with the help of flat or V-belt and pulleys with the main shaft of the expeller.

-NOTE - In case of (a), the power delivered to the expeller would be the power output of the prime mover; whereas in case of (b), the allowances for 6 and 3 percent respectively may be made.
+NOTE: In case of (a), the power delivered to the expeller would be the power output of the prime mover; whereas in case of (b), the allowances of 6 and 3 percent, respectively may be made for flat and V-belt drives towards transmission loss.

 7.3 The expeller shall be run-in without load before commencing the test.
 The running in shall be carried out in accordance with the manufacturer’s recommendation.
-In the absence of any recommendation by the manufacturer, the expeller shall be run-in for 30 minutes.
+In the absence of any recommendation by the manufacturer, the expeller shall be run-in for 30 minutes under no load / without load.
 During the period of run-in, adjustment for various functional components may be done.
 All the adjustments done shall be in accordance with the instructions contained in the instructions manual supplied by the manufacturer.

 8 GENERAL TESTS